Here is our list of composers. We own the copyright of more than 600 songs.

 For Tamborzuda he teamed up with Sinden and fused speed garage beats – London’s late 90s dominating floor shaking groove – with the alchemy and rave melodies of Rio Baile Funk, spiced with the rhyme skills of Rio MC Thiaguinho.

-Homework (Tom Waist & Zip Stolk)
+Homework (Thomas Ooms & Zip Stolk)

 If one wonders what the distinct Homework sound is then much is to be found in their past aesthetic representation.
 When these two youngsters started messing around with turntables, back in 2007, they used to perform in immaculate white shirts and raven black ties.
 And even though longtime Dutch partners in musical crime Tom Waist and Zip Stolk have left this iconography behind, they still emanate an sense of clear-headed playfulness.